chadulous/PixelVision8wiki/GameData_TheBios.md

   </tr>
   <tr>
     <td>Windows</td>
-    <td>C:\Users\UserName\AppData\Local\PixelVision8\user-bios.json</td>
+    <td>C:\Users\UserName\AppData\Local\RUNNER-NAME\user-bios.json</td>
   </tr>
   <tr>
     <td>MacOS</td>
-    <td>/Users/UserName/.local/share/PixelVision8/Tmp/user-bios.json</td>
+    <td>/Users/UserName/.local/share/RUNNER-NAME/user-bios.json</td>
   </tr>
   <tr>
     <td>Linux</td>
-    <td>/Users/UserName/.local/share/PixelVision8/Tmp/user-bios.json</td>
+    <td>/Users/UserName/.local/share/RUNNER-NAME/user-bios.json</td>
   </tr>
 </table>

-You’ll need to open this file in an external editor from your computer’s file system.
-This file is not accessible from inside of Pixel Vision OS.
-After opening the json file, you’ll find any user-specific properties the Pixel Vision 8 Runner references when booting up.

-On bootup, Pixel Vision 8 uses its own internal `bios.json` file to set the default values.
+On bootup, the `bios.json` file sets the default values.
 After that is loaded, the `user-bios.json` file is loaded and any duplicated properties are overwritten by the user’s own preferences.
-That means that you may not see all of the available options inside of the user-bios.json file.
-Here is a list of each of the settings you can define, their value, and a description of what they do.
+That means that you may not see all of the available options inside of the `user-bios.json` file.
+Here is a list of each of the bios settings that you can define, their value, and a description of what they do.

 <table>
   <tr>